VirtualPlantLab/PlantSimEngine.jl/docs/src/model_coupling/multiscale.md

 nothing # hide
 ```

 The `MultiScaleModel` takes two arguments: the model and the mapping between the model and the scales.
-The mapping is a vector of pairs mapping the variable's name with the name of the scale its value comes from.
-In this example, we map the `soil_water_content` variable to the `"Soil"` scale.
+The mapping is a vector of pairs of pairs mapping the variable's name with the name of the scale its value comes from, and the name of the variable at that scale.
+In this example, we map the `soil_water_content` variable at scale "Leaf" to the `soil_water_content` variable at the `"Soil"` scale.
+If the name of the variable is the same between both scales, we can omit the variable name at the origin scale, *e.g.* `[:soil_water_content => "Soil"]`.

 !!! note
     The variable `aPPFD` is still provided in the `Status` type as a constant value.